ConstruKction/DivaNormalize/README.md

    pip install -r requirements.txt
    ```

+3. Install FFmpeg using your package manager or download the most recent version from [here](https://www.ffmpeg.org/download.html).
+4. *WINDOWS ONLY*: You must add FFmpeg to the [PATH environment variable](https://superuser.com/a/284351).

 ## How It Works

 The program reads audio files (.ogg format) within the specified mods directory and normalizes their volumes according to